-UTL\RAW.BIT\XOR performs a bitwise logical EXCLUSIVE OR operation of two raw values.
+UTL_RAW.BIT_XOR performs a bitwise logical EXCLUSIVE OR operation on two raw values.
 If the values have different lengths, then the EXCLUSIVE OR operation is terminated after the last byte of the shorter of the two values.
 The unprocessed portion of the longer value is appended to the partial result to produce the final result.
-The length of the resulting value equals the longer of the two input values.
+The length of the resulting value equals the length of longer of the two input values.

-result := UTL\RAW.BIT\XOR(input1, input2);
+result := UTL_RAW.BIT_XOR(input1, input2);

-- result is the variable that holds the output value of the function.
-It is data type RAW.
-The value is null if input1 or input2 is null. - input1 is an input value of the RAW data type to EXCLUSIVE OR with input2. - input2 is an input value of the RAW data type to EXCLUSIVE OR with input1.
+- result is the output value of the function.
+It is of the RAW data type.
+The value is null if input1 or input2 is null. - input1 is an input value of the RAW data type to BIT-XOR with input2. - input2 is an input value of the RAW data type to BIT-XOR with input1.